Implementing Approximate Bayesian Inference using Adaptive Quadrature: the aghq Package

 \subsection{Gauss-Hermite Quadrature}

 }

-Gauss-Hermite Quadrature (\texttt{GHQ}{}, \citet{numint}) is a useful quadrature rule based on the theory of polynomial interpolation.
+Gauss-Hermite Quadrature (\texttt{GHQ}{}; \citet{numint}) is a useful quadrature rule based on the theory of polynomial interpolation.
 Define the \emph{Hermite polynomials} where \(k\in\mathbb{N}\).
 The \texttt{GHQ}{} nodes and weights with \(k\) quadrature points are: where \(\phi(\cdot)\) is a standard normal density.
-These may be computed in \pkg{R}:
+Some interesting properties of \texttt{GHQ}{} are as follows: \citep{numint}: